 We are available 24/7, to help you with any – and all, challenges you face.

 Generally speaking, the word larceny simply means theft.
-To define theft, we must understand that this means the taking of the property of someone else without the permission of that person and without the use of force.
+To define theft, we must understand that this means taking the property of someone else without that person’s permission and without the use of force.
 Another term for larceny is “common theft.”

 In the state of New York, all types of larceny are considered white-collar crimes.
-White collar crimes are considered crimes that are financially motivated and nonviolent.
+White collar crimes are considered financially motivated and nonviolent crimes.

 Proving a Grand Larceny Case